hadronized/toodoux/rfcs/0001-initial-design.md

 > We reserve the right to use other sections for further, more precise configuration.

-It contains the following keys:
+That section contains the following keys.

 - `tasks_file`: path to the file to use to hold tasks.
 - `todo_alias`: name to use when showing the `TODO` status.